 |Newtek Small Business Finance||525||$772,133|

-How to Choose the Best Small Business Loan?
+How to Get the Best Small Business Loan?

-Most businesses will find their financing needs best met by term loans, business lines of credit or business credit cards.
+Most businesses will find their financing needs best met by bank business loans, online business term loans, or business lines of credit.
 These three products will usually provide the most flexible spending terms and options.
 If you can't qualify for a term loan or business line of credit at a bank because you don't have the cash reserves, apply for one from an online lender as they emphasize cash flow over cash reserves.
-If you cannot qualify for one from an online lender, seriously determine if you'd be able to pay back any loan you take out.
-In most cases, we'd recommend instead focusing on increasing your personal credit score or solidifying your cash flow.
+If you cannot qualify for one from an online lender, seriously reconsider if you'd be able to pay back any loan you take out.
+In those cases, we'd instead recommend instead focusing on improving your borrower profile by increasing your personal credit score or solidifying your cash flow.